antares-sql/antares/README.md

 Antares is an SQL client based on [Electron.js](https://github.com/electron/electron) and [Vue.js](https://github.com/vuejs/vue) that aims to become a useful tool, especially for developers.
 My target is to support as many databases as possible, and all major operating systems, including the ARM versions.

-**At the moment this application is an alpha, it lacks many features** and supports only MySQL.
+**At the moment this application is in development state, many features will come in future updates**, and supports only MySQL/MariaDB and PostgreSQL (partially).
-Most of its current features might be enough for basic MySQL use, so give it a chance and send me your feedback, I would really appreciate it.
+Many of its current features are enough to have a pleasant user experience with MySQL/MariaDB, and basic functionalites with PostgreSQL, so give it a chance and send me your feedback, I would really appreciate it.
-I'm actively working on it (yes, i'm a lone dev), hoping to provide cool features and fixes as soon as possible.
+I'm actively working on it, hoping to provide cool features and fixes as soon as possible.

-🔗 If you are curious to try this early state of Antares you can download and install the [latest release](https://github.com/Fabio286/antares/releases).
+🔗 If you are curious to try Antares you can download and install the [latest release](https://github.com/Fabio286/antares/releases).
 👁 To stay tuned for new releases watch this repo on **Release only** channel.
 🌟 Don't forget to **leave a star** if you appreciate this project.